softprops/rust-bin/README.md

   --features vendored-openssl
 ```

-Then generate a new rust bin project with run the following providing a name `--name` option with the name of the binary
+Then generate a new rust bin project with run the following providing a `--name` option with the name of the binary
 you want to generate

 ```sh